Kabo is a quickly-growing Canadian Fresh Home-Delivered dog food brand who have followed the huge success of similar brands based south of the border.

-It is not clear whether Kabo uses White or Brown Rice.
-Brown Rice is often preferred to White Rice thanks to the additional micronutrients and fiber it can provide.
+It is not clear whether Kabo uses White or Brown Rice in this recipe.
+Brown Rice is preferred to White Rice by many thanks to the additional micronutrients and fiber it can provide.

-However, their rarity does not mean they are positive additions.
-They provide carbohydrates, fiber, and select micronutrients.
-They also offer unique flavors that a dog may not be used to.
+However, their rarity does not mean that they are negative additions.
+They can provide carbohydrates, fiber, and select micronutrients.
+They also offer unique flavors that a dog may not be used to and could enjoy.

 Kabo Animal Testing